 For some tourists this makes the city look dirty and shabby.
 Locals might argue that it adds character and charm – well some of them at least!

-Exarcheia Riot Area
+Exarchia Riot Area

-To others, “alternative Athens” describes controversial areas like Exarcheia, where residents have created informal groups organizing independent events such as gigs, Greek classes, communal cooking etc. Exarcheia has also been linked with anarchy, political activism, the odd riot and, in the past few years, refugee squats.
+To others, “alternative Athens” describes controversial areas like Exarcheia, where residents have created informal groups organizing independent events such as gigs, Greek classes, communal cooking etc. Exarchia has also been linked with anarchy, political activism, the odd riot and, in the past few years, refugee squats.

 Off the beaten track Athens

 To me though, alternative Athens for tourists is more about getting away from the regular attractions (of which Exarchia is arguably becoming one!), and getting out into the neighborhoods of Athens that barely get a mention.

 For example, if you don’t want to hike all the way up the popular Lycabettus hill, you can go to Strefi Hill instead.
 Just off Exarcheia, this hill is great for views, but it’s much less popular and therefore much less crowded.
 Hike up and enjoy the fresh air and cool vistas.

 When it comes to “hidden gems”, many Athenians would mention upcoming neighborhoods such as Pagrati, which is at the back of the Panathenaic Stadium.
 Pagrati isn’t too popular with tourists, unless they happen to be staying there, but it’s got plenty of restaurants and café-bars frequented by young people, offering a lot of choice for an evening out.

 At the same time, even the more popular areas of Monastiraki and Psirri have well-hidden secrets.
 Picture cute coffee places, great street food options, cool terraces with a view to the Acropolis and vintage record stores.
 The street art is pretty impressive too.